budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

     [context.next.environment]
     HUGO_ENABLEGITINFO = "true"

-Save `netlify.toml`file into your `root directory` Hugo site, and then push + re-deploy into Netlify, if everything works fine the errors should be gone and you can preview your site before publishing.
+Save `netlify.toml` file into your `root directory` Hugo site, and then push + re-deploy into Netlify, if everything works fine the errors should be gone and you can preview your site before publishing.

 You can see the newest example `netlify.toml`on official Hugo website: [configure-hugo-version-in-netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#configure-hugo-version-in-netlify "configure-hugo-version-in-netlify")

-> That's all, hope this help you :)
+> That's all, hope this helps you :)

 ## Attachment